AlexNexton/soleki/TESTING.md

     2. Scroll down to the very bottom.
     3. Click Instagram.
     4. Here (if the site were real) you can view all of the websites merchandise.
+    5. When you hover on Quicklinks and Instagram they should change colour to green.